-Nevertheless, in the wake of the 2022 Levelling Up White Paper published by the Johnson government, and the English devolution framework set out within it - and alongside the Labour party's shift towards greater acceptance of the metro mayoral over revenues. model48 - there is some prospect of the deep political divisions which have driven policy and institutional churn in this area abating.
+Nevertheless, in the wake of the 2022 Levelling Up White Paper published by the Johnson government, and the English devolution framework set out within it - and alongside the Labour party's shift towards greater acceptance of the metro mayoral model48 - there is some prospect of the deep political divisions which have driven policy and institutional churn in this area abating.
 If this is the case, there may be a possibility of a more consistent and long-term approach to English devolution.

-notable, too, for the emphasis it placed upon

-different kinds of social and civic benefit expressed in the language of 'pride in place' - which may accrue from local and devolved governments partnering with Whitehall to develop growth strategies targeted to local circumstances, drawing upon local
+The Levelling Up White Paper was notable, too, for the emphasis it placed upon different kinds of social and civic benefit - expressed in the language of 'pride in place' - which may accrue from local and devolved governments partnering with Whitehall to develop growth strategies targeted to local circumstances, drawing upon local knowledge.

-But while this wider vision for Some highlight, for instance, devolution is increasingly accepted within Westminster and Whitehall, replacing earlier scepticism, there has been insufficient consideration given to the harder question stress the kinds of community engagement of what kinds of capability and expertise are needed to ensure different lavers of government are equipped to play these
+But while this wider vision for devolution is increasingly accepted within Westminster and Whitehall, replacing earlier scepticism, there has been insufficient consideration given to the harder question of what kinds of capability and expertise are needed to ensure different layers of government are equipped to play these prescribed roles.